ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Overview of

-Given a lexical prefix, we use the user-supplied parser to compute the corresponding program space.
-To this end, we use a \emph{derivative-based parser}, following the approach of \citet{parsingWithDerivatives}.
-In our framework, a parser can be modeled as a regular coterm that encodes the future parses of a stream of lexemes \footnote{We use the term \emph{lexeme} for programming-language tokens to avoid confusion with LM tokens.}.
-Critically, parsers support a \emph{derivative} operation, $\code{derivative parser}\ \omega$ that advances the parser state by consuming a sequence of lexemes $\omega$, analogous to Brzozowski derivatives for regular expressions~\cite{Brzozowski}.
+Next, for each lexical prefix we construct a corresponding program space representing its completions.
+This construction can be done naturally following the \textit{parsing with derivatives} methodology~\cite{parsingWithDerivatives}.
+In our framework, parsers are regular coterms representing the set of possible parse trees producible from their current state \footnote{We use the term \emph{lexeme} for programming-language tokens to avoid confusion with LM tokens.}.
+Cycles in parsers directly mirror cycles in the underlying context-free grammar.
+Critically, parsers support a \emph{derivative} operation that advances the state of a parser as if it read one additional lexeme.\footnote{This approach mirrors the definition of the Brzozowski derivative ~\cite{Brzozowski} of a language $L$ with respect to characer $u$, which is $u^{-1}L = \{w \mid uw \in L\}$.}

 For each lexical prefix---e.g., \code{["1","+","2"]}--- we start from the user-provided parser and apply successive derivatives for each lexeme in the prefix; this results in a parser that accepts exactly those programs that begin with the given lexical prefix.
-Finally, we convert each derived parser into a corresponding program space (essentially by discarding the information about concrete syntax), and combine the program spaces from different lexical prefixes using the \code{Union} constructor.
-For our example, the prefixes \code{["1","+","2"]} and \code{["1","+","2[0-9]*"]} together would induce the following program space \code{prog_space}:
+Finally, we convert each derived parser into a corresponding program space (essentially by discarding the information about concrete syntax) and combine the program spaces from different lexical prefixes using the \code{Union} constructor.
+For our example, the prefixes \code{["1","+","2"]} and \code{["1","+","2[0-9]+"]} together would induce the following program space:

-where \code{e = Union [Lit "[1-9][0-9]*", Sum (Lit "[1-9][0-9]*") e]} represents the space of programs derivable from the nonterminal $E$ in \Cref{fig:attribute_grammar}.